Course overview

 Course content

-This two weeks course will contain a mix of interactive lectures, workshops, company presentations & assignments.
-The focus of the teaching method will be on interactivity between students, academics, and practitioners.
-This requires an active mindset by the students as the value of the learning experience is in part determined by their preparation, engagement with the subject matter, and active participation.
+This two-week course will contain a mix of interactive lectures, workshops, company presentations & assignments.
+The focus of the problem-based teaching method will be on interactivity between students, academics, and practitioners.
+This requires an active mindset by the students as the value of the learning experience is determined by their preparation, engagement with the subject matter, and active participation.

 Course value